First aid - what is it? - info for kids

 - Ask him where he hurts.

-If he doesn't answer or move he could be unconscious.
-Call for help.
+If he doesn't answer or move he or she could be unconscious.

-Your first aid teacher will tell you how to put a person into that position.
+Your first aid teacher will tell you how to put a person into that position when you are being trained.

 These are the steps that a person who has been trained in first aid will do.